kkl1974/LG-WebOS-AdGuard-blocklist/README.md

 These two  entries are what seem to be required for the store to minimally work and fetch app updates but if unblocked they fetch information for the trending section on the home screen

-What I would reccomend is disabling the blocklist in AdGuard, updating the apps and then re-enabling it
+What I would recommend is once a month or if the apps break unticking the blocklist in AdGuard, updating the apps and then re-enabling it